 An operative giving a teamwork briefing must have the confidence to stand in front of an experienced operational team.
 These CPOs must also have confidence in the information that they will be passing onto the team.
 Standing in front of a group and giving a briefing is not for everyone.
 If the CPO lacks confidence when briefing the team, the team is unlikely to have confidence in the information.

 The TL uses the operational plan to inform the team of the assignment.
-The team will learn about the Principal’s background and the schedule and locations to be visited or attended by the Principal.
-The TL will give each team member their own individual set of instructions usually based on proven and previous experience.
+The team will learn about the Principal’s background the schedule and locations to be visited or attended by the Principal.
+The TL will give each team member their own individual set of instructions usually based on proven and previous operational experience and methods.

 Each team member will be made aware of standard operating procedures (SOPs).
 SOPs are important for consistency in operational practices, responses and understanding.
 Standardisation makes the team more efficient and safer.
 SOPs also help ensure continuity when team members change.

 TLs can also use a team briefing to debrief the team after an assignment, discussing the task with all team members and examining the job in detail.
-The unit can identify mission pros, cons and mistakes.
+The team can identify mission pros, cons, and mistakes.
 The aim is to learn from experience.
 Plans can change to mitigate or rectify any issues before the next task.

-Close protection operatives should be open to constructive criticism as the industry is forever evolving as do the dynamic risk assessments or the equipment in use.
-A CPO who claims to know everything that there is to know about the industry is narrow-minded and is likely to make mistakes.
-Their career will be short-lived!
+Close protection operatives should be open to constructive criticism as the sector is forever evolving as do the dynamic risk assessments or the equipment in use.
+A CPO, manager, or security company director who claims to know everything that there is to know about close protection is narrow-minded and is likely to make mistakes.
+They will soon run out of luck and their career will be short-lived!